elmahio/documentation/docs/logging-to-elmah-io-from-winforms.md

+---
+title: Logging to elmah.io from Windows Forms
+description: Learn about how to set up cloud-logging on Windows Forms applications using elmah.io.
+Log all errors happening on installations of your client.
+---

 # Logging to elmah.io from Windows Forms

 elmah.io logging can be easily added to Windows Forms applications.
 We don't provide a package specific for WinForms, but the `Elmah.Io.Client` package, combined with a bit of code, will achieve just the same.